 Each part is inserted into the main body one at a time.
 First the juicing chamber, followed by the auger, then the stainless steel, tongue-like juicer.
 Last come two covers where the pulp comes out.
 Two plastic containers catch the juice and the pulp underneath the Matstone.
 A stainless steel strainer covers one of the containers for the juiced liquid.

 It’s been a year already since I bought the Matstone.
 We use it every day to juice a combination of seeds, cereals and nuts for the hubby and a combination of fruits and vegetables for both of us.
 There has been no major hitch with the motor although I noticed that it was having difficulty with long strips of carrots.
 It works better when diced very small so it is juiced well by the auger.
 The amazing thing is how it is able to squeeze juice from vegetables I never thought had water content.
 We’ve put in broccoli, celery, spinach, petchay and a few other veggies as well.

-14,000 13,000 but mention to Angelo that you saw the post on The Yogini from Manila’s blog and he’ll give you freebies with your order.
+(Update, Sept 2017: There has been a price increase to the Matstone juicer).
+The current SRP of the juicer is PhP 15,499 but mention to Angelo that you saw the post on The Yogini from Manila’s blog and you can get it for PhP 14,600 plus freebies with your order.
 He can also have it delivered to your home within Metro Manila (with a demo on how to assemble/use) or deliver free by courier nationwide.